 - Option 1- Automatically (Recommended)

 Use a repair tool to check various areas in your computer to determine the cause of Windows common issues.
-It will deal with issues related to system errors, critical system files and find the right fix for you.
+It will deal with issues related to system errors, and critical system files and find the right fit for you.

 - Option 2 – Manually

 System File Checker is a built-in tool to check for corrupt, damaged system files and manage to restore them if there’re any.
 However, this tool can only diagnose major system files, and won’t deal with damaged DLL, Windows Registry key, etc.

 If you prefer efficiency, Fortect is a professional Windows repair tool that can scan your system and fix it in one click.
 It is tailored to your specific system and is working in a private and automatic way.
 It will first check hardware-related issues to identify problems, and then security issues, and finally it detects programs that crash, missing system files.
 Once complete, it will find a solution to your specific problem.

 - Open Fortect and click Yes to run a free scan of your PC.

 - Fortect will scan your computer thoroughly.
 This may take a few minutes.

 - Once done, you’ll see a detailed report of all the issues on your PC.
 To fix them automatically, click START REPAIR.
 This requires you to purchase the full version.
 But don’t worry.
 If Fortect doesn’t solve the issue, you can request a refund within 60 days.

 Option 2 – Manually